 If I Do Not Live in Alabama, Can You Represent Me In Seeking To Expunge An Arrest From Alabama?

-Do I Need To Hire a Lawyer To Represent Me?
+Should I Hire a Lawyer To Represent Me?

 The short answer is, yes, it is generally advisable to hire an attorney to assist you with the preparation and filing of your Petition for Expungement because of the technicality of the requirements in the Alabama Expungement Law that your petition must meet to be considered by the court.
+Our office also prepares custom portions of each petition for expungement that is unique to each client’s situation.
 In the event an objection is filed and your case requires a court hearing, it is also generally advisable not to represent yourself in a court hearing.